 The Foundation is located in Larnaca, Cyprus and London, UK but has a global presence.
-Our objectives are inherently based on our long-term vision of a world where involuntary death due to ageing has been eradicated.
+Our objectives are inherently based on our long-term vision of a world where age-related degeneration, and subsequent involuntary death due to ageing has been eradicated.

-To formally research, discuss and describe strategies that may lead to the abolition of involuntary death due to ageing.
+To formally research, discuss and describe strategies that may lead to the abolition of age-related degeneration and involuntary death due to ageing.

 In order to accomplish this, we will: